tonistiigi/xx/README.md

 ### xx-info - Information about the build context

 `xx-info` command returns normalized information about the current build context.
 It allows you to get various information about your build target and configuration and avoid the need for converting from one format to another in your own code.
+Invoking `xx-info` without any additional arguments will invoke `xx-info triple`.

 #### Parsing current target